pypeit.core.wavecal.wvutils module

 • overwrite (bool, optional) – If True, overwrite any existing file

-• cache (bool, optional) – Store the wavelength solution in the pypeit cache?
+• to_cache (bool, optional) – Store the wavelength solution in the pypeit cache?

 Determine the shift inspec2 relative to inspec1.
 This routine computes the shift by finding the maximum of the cross-correlation coefficient.
 The convention for the shift is that positive shift means inspec2 is shifted to the right (higher pixel values) relative to inspec1.